 In Arles, in 1888, Van Gogh reached one of the peaks of his floral painting with the Sunflowers series.
 Fascinated by the harsh light of the South, he captures in these flowers all the intensity of the sun, all the human warmth he hoped to offer to his friends, especially to Paul Gauguin, for whom he was preparing the Yellow House.

-These paintings are more than decorative: they are emblems of brotherhood, suns placed on canvas.
+These paintings are more than decorative: they are emblems of brotherhood, suns set on canvas.

 Saint-Rémy: the fragile peace of the Irises

-In Saint-Rémy-de-Provence, where he stayed in an asylum in 1889, Van Gogh painted a moving series of Irises.
-It was a moment of fragility, but also of inner quest.
-The irises then became meditative flowers, supple and light, in deep blue shades, almost soothing.
+In Saint-Rémy-de-Provence, where he stays in an asylum in 1889, Van Gogh paints a moving series of Irises.
+It is a moment of fragility, but also of inner quest.
+The irises then become meditation-flowers, supple and light, in deep blue shades, almost soothing.

-Painting these flowers was, for Van Gogh, rebuilding a world of gentleness, during a period of struggle against his demons.
+Painting these flowers is, for Van Gogh, rebuilding a world of gentleness, during a period of struggle against his demons.

 Auvers-sur-Oise: the roses of twilight